 How Do Refundable Tax Credits Work?

-Refundable tax credits reduce a taxpayer's overall income tax liability.
-If those credits exceed a taxpayer’s income tax liability, they may receive the excess in a refund.
-Those refunds are classified as outlays in the federal budget.
+Tax refunds are classified as outlays in the federal budget.
 The portion of refundable credits used to reduce income taxes accounted for 4 percent of their cost in calendar year 2022.
-The portion paid to taxpayers made up the majority of the cost of the credits (89 percent).
+The portion paid in cash to taxpayers made up the majority of the cost of the credits (89 percent).
 The remaining portion (7 percent) is recorded as a reduction in other taxes, as mandated by the Internal Revenue Code.
-However, that portion does not actually reduce other tax revenues like it does income tax revenues.
+However, the portion that is recorded as a reduction in other taxes does not actually reduce other tax revenues, like it does income tax revenues.
 For example, some of the earned income tax credit (EITC) is recorded as a reduction in payroll tax liabilities, but that accounting treatment does not actually reduce the amount of payroll taxes credited to the Social Security or Medicare trust funds.

 What Are the Largest Refundable Tax Credits and How Much Do They Cost?